Easy, vegan Instant Pot Lentil Curry that takes less than an hour for a plant-based, high fiber, healthy meal everyone will enjoy

 Ingredient Options

-I've never tried cooking it on the stove, but I assume it can also be made on the stove if cooked over low for a few hours, stirring occasionally.
+Stove-top: I've never tried cooking it on the stove, but I assume it can also be made on the stove.
+Follow the directions, but instead of pressure cooking, simmer over medium-low for at least 1 hour, stirring occasionally.

 To make this even easier, you can chop the veggie ahead of time.
 You can also measure out the spices in a bowl for when you're ready to toss them in the mixture.